The Tui is one of many beautiful New Zealand endemics we can see on this tour. Photo: Gavin Bieber

 Bordered by the Tasman Sea on the west and the South Pacific on the east, New Zealand stretches almost 1,000 miles north to south.
 Eons of isolation have given the three main islands and a multitude of smaller islands a unique avifauna, with four endemic families, and an array of endemic species.
 Thanks to cold and biologically rich waters, the archipelago also supports one of the world’s most diverse collection of breeding and foraging seabirds.

 Our 2021 cruise starts and ends in Melbourne, allowing us to cross the Tasman Sea twice at quite different latitudes, as well as covering the entire east coast of New Zealand.
-We should see over 30 species of tubenose including eight species (and many additional subspecies) of albatross.
-We’ll traverse these waters aboard a Princess cruise ship, which is of course both comfortable and well-appointed but also stable enough to permit telescope use even in rough waters.
+We should see over 35 species of tubenose including eight species (and many additional subspecies) of albatross.
+We’ll traverse these waters aboard a Princess cruise ship, which is, of course, both comfortable and well-appointed but also stable enough to permit telescope use even in rough waters.
 We feel this cruise offers arguably the best accessible seabirding experience in the South Pacific and probably one of the best in the world.

 We should say that, in addition to spending six full days at sea and a day cruising in the world-renowned Fiordland National Park, we’ll arrange land-based expeditions for our five shore days around the North and South Islands of New Zealand.
 During the course of these excursions, we’ll sample a broad cross section of the birds and habitats available in coastal New Zealand.

 Our post-tour cruise extension will depart Melbourne for the island state of Tasmania for a week’s birding and natural history study in the central highland forests and alpine heath of the island’s interior.
 We’ll also be treated to visits to the gorgeous southeast coastline, the capital city of Hobart, and the remote and beautiful Bruny Island.
-In addition to all twelve Tasmanian endemic birds, as well as Tasmanian breeding specialities such as Morepork, Swift Parrot, Pink Robin, and the critically endangered Orange-bellied Parrot (offered as an extra day at the end of the tour), we’ll have excellent chances to see some of the country’s iconic mammals such as the Echidna, Platypus, Tasmanian Devil, and Spot-tailed Quoll.
+In addition to all twelve Tasmanian endemic birds, as well as Tasmanian breeding specialities such as Morepork, Swift Parrot, Pink Robin, and the critically endangered Orange-bellied Parrot (offered as an extra day at the end of the tour), we’ll have excellent chances to see some of the country’s iconic mammals such as the Echidna, Platypus, Tasmanian Devil, and Eastern and Spot-tailed Quoll.

 Melbourne Area Extension: